vrandall66/front-end-submissions-public/1706/mod-3/movie-tracker/jen-jason-hector.md

 ### Specification Adherence

-- 3 - The application completes all 2 iterations. // PENDING style to indiciate favorites
+- 3 - The application completes all 2 iterations.

 ### Code Quality